 Computer Architecture

-The computer architecture group has been influential since the 1980s with contributions to speculative processors, caches, parallel computing, memory consistency models, and simulation.
-Recent work examines flexible accelerators, speculative parallelism, virtual memory, and using non-volatile memory.
-More about the computer architecture group here.
+The Computer Architecture Group has been influential since the 1980s with contributions to speculative processors, caches, parallel computing, memory consistency models, and simulation.
+Recent work examines flexible accelerators, speculative parallelism, virtual memory, using non-volatile memory, quantum computing, and sustainable computing. http://www.cs.wisc.edu/arch

 Faculty